🏳️⚧️ trans rights are human rights 🏳️⚧️

 A jury eventually convicted Kirchner of four counts of wire fraud and seven counts of money laundering, resulting in a 20-year prison sentence.

 However, the justice system only caught him after the damage was irreversible.
-Those victims lost their entire life savings, and no prison sentence for Kirchner can bring that back.
+Those victims lost their entire life savings, and no prison sentence for Kirchner can bring back that illegally stolen & spent money.

 To prevent future financial predation, we the public must demand stronger regulatory oversight and mandatory joint-approval systems for all corporate financial movements, regardless of the amount.
 Whistleblower protections must be ironclad so that employees can report discrepancies without fear of retaliation.